MohammedAmine/helloworld-rs/README.md

     2.2 Select the newly created JBoss EAP server, click OK and then Finish.

 This will **build, deploy, and run** the application in the JBoss EAP server.
 The application opens in the internal default JBoss Developer Studio web browser and presents the "Hello World!"
 Success page.
+You can also open your favorite web browser and visit : localhost:8080/hello-world-rs

 #Useful Resources#